ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-How to Create a Shimmering Text Animation in Jetpack Compose - <a href="https://medium.com/@kappdev/how-to-create-a-shimmering-text-animation-in-jetpack-compose-eb4a553d924c" target="_blank" rel="noopener noreferrer">link</a></h3>
+Does Native Android Development Have a Future? - <a href="https://medium.com/@anandgaur22/does-native-android-development-have-a-future-b66bd2db896b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kappdev`**
+✍️ **posted by `Anand Gaur`**

-<blockquote>Welcome 👋 In this article, we’ll create a stunning Shimmering Text Animation in Jetpack Compose, perfect for a minimalistic loader ✨</blockquote>
+<blockquote>The mobile app development world is constantly evolving, and one question many developers are asking is: Does native Android development…</blockquote>

 <h3>2.
 Best way to keep state in a ViewModel - <a href="https://medium.com/proandroiddev/best-way-to-keep-state-in-a-viewmodel-d8334712265" target="_blank" rel="noopener noreferrer">link</a></h3>